-The Department consists of one juvenile officer, one hybrid officer serving both juveniles and adults, four adult officers, a drug court officer/coordinator, an administrative assistant and a Deputy Director.
-In 2013, Drug Court was implemented in Boone County for adult offenders whose criminal behavior is directly linked to a substance abuse diagnosis.
-Beginning in 2016, the Department began to formalize a Pretrial Service Division, and one adult officer is utilized in that capacity.
+The Department consists of a Deputy Director, Senior Probation Officer, two Adult Probation Officers, one Pretrial Officer, one Drug Court Coordinator/Probation Officer, one Juvenile Probation Officer, one Hybrid Officer who supervises both adult and juvenile clients and an Administrative Assistant.
+In 2013, Drug Court was implemented in Boone County for adult clients whose criminal behavior is directly linked to a substance abuse diagnosis.
 The juvenile probation officers supervise a diversion program designed to keep less serious offenders from entering the court system.
 A juvenile officer also participates in Youth Recovery Court; a specialized problem-solving court for juveniles whose delinquent behavior is linked directly to a mental health diagnosis.
+In 2019 the Department formalized a Pretrial Services Division.